skue/SKUTouchPresenter/README.markdown

   3. Open `SGTouchPresenter.m` and delete the two blocks of code that say "Delete if subclassing...".
      This isn't necessary to make it work, it just removes the code that Apple might not approve.
   4. Edit `main.m` to add `@"SGTouchPresenter"` as the third argument to `UIApplicationMain`.
-  5. Call `showTouchesWithColor:` or `showTouchesWithColor:onlyWhenMirrored:` when your application loads.
+  5. Call `showTouchesWithColor:` or `showTouchesWithColor:onlyWhenMirrored:` after your application loads.

 ### Custom UIApplication Subclass